At the request of the City Commission, the Zoning Code is currently being updated to be reorganized and streamlined.

 The City of Coral Gables is recognized nationally for the high quality of its original plan implemented by George Merrick in the 1920’s and its thoughtful application of high standards for zoning and architectural design for the past century.
 Through the years, the Zoning Code has served as the main document that has preserved the original aesthetic vision of the city, as development has evolved with South Florida’s growth.
 The Zoning Code has been amended multiple times, and was last reviewed comprehensively a decade ago.
 There is a current need to clarify regulations that implement the goals of the Comprehensive Plan, in ways consistent with the high expectations of the community.
 On January 23, 2018, the City Commission approved Procurement Division’s recommendation to award the planning services for the Zoning Code Update to DPZ CoDesign, a nationally recognized planning and urban design firm with over 36 years of experience in sustainable planning.

-1: Table of Contents Reorganization (No substantive changes) - in adoption process
+1: Table of Contents Reorganization (No substantive changes) - adopted

 2: Updated Zoning Code - in adoption process